AnweshGangula/ifcjs-101/README.md

 To run the application locally we will need a local server.
 If you are using VS Code as IDE, one option is to install the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer), which allows us to open an instance of Google Chrome, run our web application and see the changes we make to the code in real-time.

+And every time you make a change in the javascript (`index.js`), you need to re-build the code using `npm run build` so that the `bundle.js` gets updated with the changes.

+> Alternatively, you can run `npm run watch` so that rollup automatically watches for changes and bundles the code for you.

 --------------------------------------------------------------------------------

 > Note that all the code above is a basic set-up of a three.js environment and does not contain any ifc.js implementation yet.
 Below steps is where we are going to interact with ifc.js and add it in the above three.js environment